 Apparently PPM isn’t so self-evident after all.
 So what do we do?
 Business leaders want the business to be successful.
-They want sound business processes they can depend upon.
+They want sound business processes they can depend on.
 Project managers want their projects to be successful, so the company will be successful.
-So it sounds like we’re all on the same page, right?
+It sounds like we’re all on the same page, right?
 Wrong.
-Here’s where the age-old dilemma rears its ugly head for the business leader and project manager alike: there are limited resources, lots of ideas and projects, only so much time in a day and… oh yes, things keep changing.
+Here’s where the age-old dilemma rears its ugly head for business leaders and project managers alike: There are limited resources, lots of ideas and projects, only so much time in a day, and . . . oh yes, things keep changing.
 This is when it becomes important for us to be able to make tough decisions.

-Which projects do we invest in (and over what time frame) to be successful?
-This requires good facts to make the right decisions.
-We need to be able to examine the facts when changes and issues arise that require a decision be made and acted upon.
-And these facts need to be weighed against our gut feel for the situation (sometimes called “experience”) by both business leaders and project managers.
-Then a decision needs to be made.
+To be successful, which projects do we invest in (and over what time frame)?
+We need good facts to make the right decisions.
+We business leaders and project managers need to be able to examine the facts when changes and issues arise that require a decision be made and acted on.
+And we need to weigh these facts against our gut feel for the situation (sometimes called experience) by.
+Then we must make a decision.

-This, too, may seem to be self-evident, but is it really?
-So, how do we get the facts and data we need?
+These needs may seem to be self-evident, but are they really?
+How do we get the facts and data we need?
 And how do we know we’re making the right decisions?
 This is where the power of PPM comes into the picture.
-PPM forces us to think strategically: what we want our organizations to be, and what we should be doing to get there.
-But it’s not an easy fix.
-When implemented properly, PPM often requires organizational change across the business, and that can be very difficult to carry through.
+PPM forces us to think strategically: what we want our organizations to be and what we should be doing to get there.
+However, it isn’t just a simple proposition to turn on, or to just install.[AU: you haven’t mentioned fixing anything.
+Do you mean using PPM isn’t easy?].
+When implemented properly, PPM often requires organizational change across the business, and that can be very difficult to carry through, and is a combination of methodology, technology and an applied approach to the analytics metrics gathered.

 Successful PPM

-PPM invariably changes the culture of the business because it demands we ask the hard questions.
-Your ability to answer these questions accurately will determine how well you’ve implemented PPM in your organization.
+PPM invariably changes the culture of the business because it demands that we ask the hard questions.
+Your ability to answer these questions accurately will determine how well you have implemented PPM in your organization.

 Project/Program Phases and Stages

-Microsoft’s Project Server 2010 has grown to include some new and very powerful elements that help businesses get a handle on Demand Management, Resource Capability Planning and Strategic impacts of projects.
+Microsoft’s Project Server 2010 has grown to include some new and very powerful elements that help businesses get a handle on demand management, resource capability planning, and strategic impacts of projects.

-This functionality out of the box can be integrated into a lifecycle or managed in phases, stages and the exposure of key data elements (fields) and review and approval by key stakeholders, allows the quality control and proper review and approval for moving projects forward in a managed and cohesively controlled fashion.
-This is where many PMO’s (Project Management Offices) or organizations created to standardize and manage the lifecycle of projects now have the ability out of the box to leverage a workflow that supports their organization’s phase gates, or project stages.
+This functionality out of the box can be integrated into a lifecycle or managed in phases and stages.
+The exposure of key data elements (fields) and ability to review and give approval by key stakeholders allows for excellent quality control.
+This is where[AU: where do you mean?] many project management offices (PMOs) or organizations created to standardize and manage project lifecycles, now with Project Server, have the ability out of the box to leverage a workflow that supports their organization’s phase gates, or project stages.

-Project Server 2010 includes intuitive Demand Management capabilities that enable multiple stages of governance workflows, helping to ensure that projects are subject to appropriate controls throughout their entire lifecycle.
+Project Server 2010 includes intuitive demand management capabilities that enable multiple stages of governance workflows, helping to ensure that projects are subject to appropriate controls throughout their lifecycle.

-Each workflow may include a series of phases which in turn includes stages.
-The phases and workflows establish a blueprint for your organization’s governance framework and help ensure all projects achieve the necessary deliverables and receive managerial sign-off before moving to the next stage (Figure 1.2).
+Each workflow may include a series of phases, which in turn includes stages.
+The phases and workflows establish a blueprint for your organization’s governance framework and help ensure that all projects achieve the necessary deliverables and receive managerial sign-off before moving to the next stage.
+(See Figure 1.2.)
 This audit functionality keeps stakeholders aware and accountable as projects move from business case creation to consideration to implementation.

-Figure 1.2: Project Lifecycle Flow (Source: Advisicon) [01-02-ProjectLifecycleFlow.vsd]
+Figure 1.2 Project Lifecycle Flow [01-02-ProjectLifecycleFlow.vsd]

+Source: Advisicon